somedayrainbows/backend-curriculum-site/module3/lessons/consuming_an_api_with_tdd.md

 Run your tests.
 Heyoooo!
 Our tests pass!
 Now you can do a happy dance! ![](http://i.giphy.com/l3V0lsGtTMSB5YNgc.gif)

 We can’t stop here though.
-Our code is quite ugly, but more importantly, if we returned this in the view, it would just be an array of hashes and we don’t want that.
-Ultimately, what we want to be doing is to be returning station objects, so we can call methods on the object to get the data we want.
-Before pulling out code into a model though, let’s refactor our service.

 Right now, we have everything in the `get_stations` method, and our api call is all on one line.
 Let’s refactor a bit.
 First, we should take a look at the Faraday [docs](https://github.com/lostisland/faraday) to see if there is a better way to write our code.
 If you look under the Basic Usage section, you can see that we can make a base connection using the base url.
 This allows us to create multiple methods with different endpoints in the future.
 Once you have this connection, you can see that there are two ways to pass parameters.
 We can do it by giving the connection object a hash, or by using block notation.
 Let’s start by creating a base connection in our intialize method and then refactoring our `get_stations` method to use the connection.

 Here are the steps: